A Reference Model and Patterns for Production Event Data Enrichment

 \section{Conclusion and Discussion}

-The digital transformation has led to an increase in data collection across various systems.
-When data from these systems are combined, they yield new and valuable insights.
-Knowledge about the context and data of the process is required to extract this hidden information.
-Therefore, this information is often extracted ad hoc during data pre-processing.
-In examining event data sets from four production environments, we identified recurring themes in the information of interest.
-This paper introduces generic production trace patterns to uncover hidden information.
-These patterns are defined using a reference model.
-The reference model is based on existing definitions and standards and, therefore, also serves as a basis for extracting information in settings where data are structured according to those standards.
-We evaluated the patterns by showing their appearance data sets from practice and demonstrate that they correctly extract information by implementing them in SPARQL.
-To our knowledge, this is the first work in which patterns are described for deriving hidden information from event data sets from manufacturing processes.
+Digital transformation has led to an increase in data collection across various systems.
+When data from these systems are combined and aggregated, they yield new and valuable insights.
+This information is often extracted ad hoc during data pre-processing.
+To accelerate data aggregation and facilitate the systematic exchange of knowledge regarding pre-processing procedures, we introduced generic production trace patterns.
+These patterns are defined using a reference model that is based on existing definitions and standards; therefore, it also serves as a basis for extracting information in settings where data are structured according to those standards.

+We observed that these patterns are applicable across a variety of manufacturing settings.
+Practitioners working in different manufacturing domains regard them as valuable for exchanging and retaining knowledge and accelerating data aggregation.
+To our knowledge, this is the first work in which patterns are described for deriving hidden information from event data sets within manufacturing processes.

-We recognise that restricting our study to data sets and use cases in the (discrete) manufacturing field is a significant limitation of this work.
-This is because EKGs, which underpin our reference model, are primarily used for multi-dimensional event data from manufacturing processes.
-Nevertheless, this work serves as an initial effort and we anticipate the applicability of the abstract patterns in other fields.
+We recognise that restricting our study to data sets and use cases in the manufacturing field is a limitation of this work.
+However, this work represents an initial effort and we anticipate that the abstract patterns are applicable in other fields.
 For example, Pattern~\ref{pattern:interval_count} could be used in a data centre, where a computing \texttt{Resource} runs a programme to handle a job (\texttt{ProductionEntity}), with alarm \texttt{Event}s triggered by exceptions.